FaeyUmbrea/module-docs/docs/ethereal-plane/chat-commands.md

 This can also be left empty, which would result in a universal cooldown on the entire macro, regardless of who last executed it and who it was executed on.

 The system will also treat different capitalization of the same target as different targets.

+## Migrating to Triggers

+We recommend migrating your chat commands to the new [Triggers](triggers) system.
+The functionality is similar, but the configuration is different:

+1. Create a new Trigger for each of your existing chat commands
+2. Set up a Chat Command event for each Trigger
+3. Enter all your command aliases in the "command list"
+4. Assign the same macro that was used for your chat command

+The context data provided to the macro is compatible with the previous chat commands system, so your existing macros should continue to work without modification.